ibm-cloud-architecture/refarch-data-ai-analytics/docs/data/cassandra/readme.md

 # Cassandra Summary

-In this article we are presenting [Cassandra](http://cassandra.apache.org/) integration within the asset predictive maintenance solution, and how to support deployment to IBM Cloud private, addressing high availability and resiliency.
+In this article we are a quick summar of [Cassandra](http://cassandra.apache.org/) capabilities in the context of data persistence and how to deploy it on Openshift.

 Cassandra addresses linear scalability and high availability to persist a huge data set.
 It uses replication to multiple nodes managed in cluster, even deployed cross data centers.